EddwaardHaar/remake-trello-with-tailwind/README.md

 # remake-trello-with-tailwind

- my remake of trello with tailwind
+This is a static website remake of the popular project management tool, Trello, using the Tailwind CSS framework.

 What I learned during this project:
 - **how to setup tailwind**,